-The most recent political crisis began when a group of predominantly Muslim rebel movements banded together in a loose alliance known as Séléka to oppose the regime of then-President François Bozizé, who came to power in a coup in 2003.
-These militia committed atrocities against civilians as they marched on the capital, Bangui, in March 2013, and they continued after seizing power.
-Largely Christian self-defense forces, known as the Anti-Balaka, opposed the Séléka and began targeting Muslim civilians, carrying out reprisal attacks on civilians after the Séléka was removed from power.
+The most recent political crisis began when a group of predominantly Muslim rebel movements banded together in a loose alliance known as Séléka (which means coalition or alliance) to oppose the regime of then-President François Bozizé, who came to power in a coup in 2003.
+These militia committed mass atrocities as they marched on the capital, Bangui, in March 2013, and they continued after seizing power.
+Largely Christian self-defense forces, known as the anti-balaka, opposed the Séléka and began targeting Muslim civilians, carrying out reprisal attacks on civilians after the Séléka was removed from power.

 Whereas religious tensions had not previously been a major source of division in CAR, the cycles of revenge attacks have created deeper divisions within the population, increasing the likelihood of continued violence on the basis of identity.

-The fighting has resulted in a massive humanitarian crisis in this country of 4.6 million people.
-The destruction of CAR’s infrastructure, including schools, medical facilities, and entire villages, during the Séléka advance and in the subsequent violence has severely limited civilians’ access to the basic necessities of food, water, and shelter.
-More than two million civilians were in need of emergency assistance as of mid-2017.
+The fighting resulted in a massive humanitarian crisis.
+CAR’s infrastructure was destroyed during the Séléka advance, including schools, medical facilities, and entire villages.
+The subsequent violence severely limited civilians’ access to the basic necessities of food, water, and shelter.

-From late 2013 to mid-2014, at the height of the conflict, there was a de facto division of CAR into Christian and Muslim segments.
-Small enclaves took refuge in homogeneous neighborhoods, mosques, and churches, before thousands of displaced Muslims were were evacuated from the capital under international protection.
-A 2014 UN Commission of Inquiry report concluded that abuses by the Anti-Balaka amounted to ethnic cleansing of the country’s Muslim community.
+At the hight of the 2013–14 conflict, there was an unofficial division of the CAR population into Christian and Muslim segments.
+Small groups sought safety in homogeneous neighborhoods, mosques, and churches.
+Thousands of displaced Muslims were eventually evacuated from the capital under international protection.
+In mid-May 2014, 554,800 people were internally displaced and 359,834 had fled to neighboring countries.
+The vast majority of displaced people were Muslim.
+A 2014 United Nations (UN) Commission of Inquiry report concluded that abuses by the anti-balaka amounted to ethnic cleansing of the country’s Muslim community.

 Millions of Civilians at Risk

-State institutions collapsed as officials fled and the country’s infrastructure was destroyed.
-Security forces also collapsed during the conflict, and international forces are only able to fill part of the need.
-Looting and insecurity left hospitals and schools essentially nonfunctional, setting the stage for health crises and education impacts well into the future.
-The violence also disrupted the ability to plant, cultivate, and harvest crops; according to the UN, some 1.1 million people face food shortages as of mid-2017.
+Amidst the 2013–14 crisis, state institutions collapsed as officials fled and armed groups destroyed the country’s infrastructure.
+Security forces also collapsed and international forces have only been able to fill part of the need.
+The impacts from 2013–14 continue to the present.
+Looting and insecurity have left hospitals and schools essentially nonfunctional, setting the stage for health crises and education impacts well into the future.
+The violence has also disrupted the ability to plant, cultivate, and harvest crops.
+According to the UN, some 2.29 million people were without enough food as of mid-2021.

-Although it is difficult to verify the number of civilian casualties during the conflict, the 2014 UN Commission of Inquiry report offered a conservative estimate that 3,000–6,000 people had been killed between January 2013 and December 2014.
-Direct attacks against civilians have been perpetrated by all armed actors and children have been forced to fight or act as servants.
-The UN estimates that as of June 2017, more than 500,000 civilians had been internally displaced and another 481,000 were living in neighboring countries, with most in the Democratic Republic of the Congo, Cameroon, and Chad.
+Although it is difficult to verify the number of civilian fatalities during the conflict, the 2014 UN Commission of Inquiry report offered a conservative estimate that 3,000–6,000 people had been killed between January 2013 and December 2014.
+All armed actors have perpetrated direct attacks against civilians.
+The UN estimates that as of June 2021, more than 727,000 people are internally displaced and another 695,000 are refugees living in neighboring countries, with most in the Democratic Republic of the Congo, Cameroon, and Chad.